Kano (city): Location

 The city lies south of the Sahara Desert in the Sudanian Savanna region that stretches across the south of the Sahel.
 The city lies near where the Kano and Challawa rivers flowing from the southwest converge to form the Hadejia River, which eventually flows into Lake Chad to the east.

 Climate

 Kano is 481 m above sea level.
 Kano has a tropical savanna climate (Köppen Aw).
 The city has on average about 980 mm of precipitation per year, the large majority of which falls from June through September.
 Like the vast majority of Nigeria, Kano is very hot for most of the year, peaking in April.
 From December through February, the city is less hot, with morning temperatures during the months of December, January and February averaging between 14 and 16 °C.

-Districts
+LGAs

-Kano has forty four local governments:
+Metropolitan Kano has eight local governments: